snoopwpf/snoopwpf/README.md

 Highlights:
 - Support for .NET Core 3.0 (including self contained and single file applications)
+- You no longer have to have installed any Microsoft Visual C++ Redistributable(s)

 Known issues:
-- Trying to snoop a trimmed single file application might not work as trimming might have removed things snoop relies on
+- Trying to snoop a trimmed single file application might not work as trimming might have removed things Snoop relies on

 ## [2.11.0](../../releases/tag/2.11.0)
 You can read the [changelog](Changelog.md) for details on what changed in this version.